Table of Contents

 - Highly Demanded– Value of Chartered Accountants still should not be compared with ACCA.
 The passing percentage of CA lies between 4-5% whereas ACCA is 40-50%, which makes the Chartered Accountants more demandable compared to ACCA.

-- Highly Respected – As soon as the prefix CA is added to your name, one is deemed to be an expert in various domains such as accounting, auditing, taxation, corporate laws, Finance etc. Therefore, Chartered Accountants are highly respected in the society.
+- Highly Respected – As soon as the prefix CA is added to your name, one is deemed to be an expert in various domains such as accounting, auditing, taxation, corporate laws, Finance, etc. Therefore, Chartered Accountants are highly respected in society.

-- Less Fee Structure – As CA is an Indian recognized course while the ACCA is U.K. based.
-Therefore, the fee structure of ACCA is much higher comparatively CA.
+- Less Fee Structure – As CA is an Indian-recognized course while the ACCA is U.K. based.
+Therefore, the fee structure of ACCA is much higher comparatively CA(fee structure).

 Advantages of ACCA over CA

-- Globally Recognised – ACCA is a globally recognized qualification which allows you working in 180 countries.
+- Globally Recognised – ACCA is a globally recognized qualification that allows you to work in 180 countries.

 - Easier compared to CA – ACCA has a higher passing percentage, the average result can be seen as 40% -50% Internationally.